bdpedigo/talks/_sources/slides/edit-retrospective-pitches/edit-retrospective-pitches.md

 - How does performance of morphological classifiers change as a function of proofreading level?
   - Should we trust certain classifications more than others?
 - What are the key points to edit which matter in terms of morphological classification?
+- If we know the cell type (e.g. from somatic features alone) can we model how proofread a given neuron is?

+---

+# < insert example figure >

+---

+# Work to be done

 ---